-Strictly in accordance with its guidelines and mandated procedures, S&P Dow Jones Indices LLC ("S&P DJI" or the "Index Provider") compiles, maintains and calculates the Underlying Index, which is designed to track the performance of approximately 120 stocks in the S&P SmallCap 600[®]
+Strictly in accordance with its guidelines and mandated procedures, S&P Dow Jones Indices LLC ("S&P DJI" or the "Index Provider") compiles, maintains and calculates the Underlying Index, which consists of the 50 largest companies in the S&P 500[®] Index based on float-adjusted market capitalization.
+The Underlying Index's components are weighted by float-adjusted market capitalization.